13 High Availability and Load Balancing

 13.3.1 Node Management

 RStudio Package Manager nodes in an HA configuration are not self-aware of HA.
-The load-balancing responsibility is fully assumed by your load balancer, and the load balancer is responsible for directing requests to specific nodes and checking whether nodes are available to accept request
+The load-balancing responsibility is fully assumed by your load balancer, and the load balancer is responsible for directing requests to specific nodes and checking whether nodes are available to accept requests.

 13.3.2 Database Requirements